craftersshaft/FNF-Vs-Kiku/art/readme.txt

 Various N64 Game Songs from KHInsider
 Flashes used for coloring ripped with JPEXS (not the art i did i just mean the original colors) Kade Engine by KadeDev
+Boyfriend Soundfont by NyxTheShield or MintBreath, filename was just FNF_Boyfriend.sf2